JosephLai241/URS/README.md

 Please open a new issue with the `suggestion` label if you have any suggestions for getting around this issue or best unit testing practices.
 I will be using the `pytest` testing framework.

-The TODO list below details what is missing and needs to be finished before the official v3.1.0 release.
+The TODO list below details what is missing or needs to be finished before the official v3.1.0 release.

 ## URS v3.1.0 Official Release TODO list